 Always be sure to travel with complete and up-to-date contact information for family, friends, and any professionals you depend upon.
 If you are a CDPHP member, carry your ID cards with you at all times, and call the number listed if you have specific questions about your plan.
-Remember, your ID card can be as close as your smartphone if you download the My CDPHP Mobile app!
-If you have questions about your prescription drug coverage, you can call CVS/caremark at 1-800-552-8159.
+Remember, your ID card can be as close as your smartphone if you download the My CDPHP app!
+If you have questions about your prescription drug coverage, you can call the pharmacy number on the back of your CDPHP member ID card.
 Safe and happy travels!

 Photo by Flickr